 Project graphic: a square frame in red, one side is at an angle to suggest an opening

 This research project is led by me, Sarah Hayden.
-I’m a writer and Associate Professor in Literature and Visual Culture at the University of Southampton.
+I’m a writer and Professor of Experimental Writing and Art at the University of Southampton.
 Voices in the Gallery is funded by two AHRC Innovation Leadership Fellowships (2019-2021, 2021-23).

 Backstory: